 messages; and by text messages to pagers and cellular phones.
 It is highly recommended that each

-informing workers out in the field so that they modify their work activities when an alert has
+informing workers to modify work activities when an alert has

 The SBMS Subject Area "Natural Hazards in the Environment"

 of the notification system.
 A web course on

 Heat Stress Prevention is also available to all employees.

 It explains symptoms of heat stress and the meanings of the text messages.

 - Data collection and analysis: The signal from a Heat Stress Monitor

 (stationed on-site at Building 120) is relayed to a computer.
 The